michael-brennan2005/mermaid/PLAN.md

     - May be better for Token.Op to be split into multiple - func1s and func2s are all parsed same, but ops are not (diff. precedence levels).
 Would eliminate need for advanceIfOp function
     - Can SSA just be given the tokenization iterator instead of a full slice of tokens
-TODO: would log be better off as a 2 argument function? log_a(b)
 TODO: Prickly OCD thing but shader uses hex opcodes whereas frontend Type.Opcode uses decimal opcodes
 TODO: let variable bindings, proper scripting language vibe
 TODO: better webgpu labels